wellbyt3/audit-process/README.md

 1. Audit in layers, top-down
 2. When there's confusing math, convert the code to formulas on paper.
 3. When timelines exists, draw them on paper.
+4. If a function has logic to handle different inputs, pick an input, then go through the function thinking only about that input.
+Repeat this for every input.

 ### 1. Happy Pass 😃